-Today, travel to Jaipur, the capital of Rajasthan, known as the ‘Pink City’.
+This morning is free to spend at leisure.
+After lunch, travel to Jaipur, the capital of Rajasthan, known as the ‘Pink City’.
 In 1876, the reigning Maharaja ordered the entire city to be painted pink, the colour of hospitality, to celebrate a visit by Queen Victoria and the Prince of Wales.
 The tradition has been followed by the residents of the old town, who are now obliged by law to maintain the pink colour.
-On arrival, check in to the Hilton Hotel in Jaipur.
-Your home for the next three nights, this modern upscale hotel is the perfect base for an afternoon of exploration.
-Alternatively, spend your free time unwinding in the hotel’s spa or go for a dip in the outdoor pool.

 Stay: Three Nights, Jaipur, Hilton HotelDaily :

 Embark on an exciting sightseeing tour of Jaipur.